tatookan/comfuinoda-Navyblue/README.md

 # Advanced Lying Sigma Sampler Node

 ## Introduction
+I looked at the Detail Daemon for Auto1111/Forge and tried porting it to Comfui and got remarkable results!
 The AdvancedLyingSigmaSampler is an advanced sampler node designed to dynamically adjust the sigma value during the sampling process for finer control.
 This node modifies the model's behavior by applying an adjustment factor within a specific sigma range, achieving more optimal sampling results.

 ## Demonstration